Looking for a Car? Look for These 7 Safety Features

 7. Adaptive headlights: Shift to provide better visibility as you make turns or go around curves.

-As impressive as these features are, keep in mind they’re not a substitute for all of the things you need to do as a responsible driver, such as staying alert, driving at the right speed, etc. But, they can help make our commutes and journeys safer, and they may even help you save on your car insurance.
+As impressive as these features are, keep in mind they’re not a substitute for all of the things you need to do as a responsible driver, such as staying alert, driving at the right speed, etc. But, they can help make our commutes and journeys safer, and they may even help you save on your Washington State car insurance.
 Ask us how!
 You can call us at (425)212-3505.